Tropaion/ZigBee_SmartMeter_Reader/README.md

 Each layer will be handled by a parser.

-See the diagramm to understand the structure and how the parser handles the data:
+See the diagram to understand the structure and how the parser handles the data:
 <img src="https://github.com/Tropaion/ZigBee_SmartMeter_Reader/blob/main/images/smartmeter_data.jpg?raw=true" />

 ### Sources